 Easy Ginger Paste

 We have a profound affection for the unique, zesty flavor of ginger, yet can't find the time to peel and mince it for each dish.
-To streamline our cooking process and save valuable time during meal preparation, we've turned to making our own ginger paste.
+To streamline our cooking, we've turned to making our own ginger paste.

 7 ounces peeled ginger